-No easy way to say this…you know they die.
+There is no easy way to say this…you know they die.

-Three days after I graduated from high school, The Parents crashed their brand-new, chili pepper red Porsche into a large oak tree on Blake Road…four short blocks from home…
+Three days after I had graduated from high school, “The Parents” crashed their brand-new, chili-pepper red Porsche into a large oak tree on Blake Road…four short blocks from home…

-Karlie and I were completely broken-hearted.
-Losing grandma Sylvia had been devastating but she had been ‘older’.
-The Parents were both only 50.
+Karlie and I were completely heart-broken.
+Losing grandma Sylvia had been a devastating blow…to be sure… but she had been ‘older’.
+“The Parent”s were both only 50.

 Karlie and I picked up a large urn from Woodrow Funeral Home with both of their ashes inside.
 They wanted to be cremated together.
 Of course.

 And then we all went home.

-In less than two days, The Parents were back home, perched on the mantle over the fireplace in the living room.
+In less than two days, “The Parents” perched on the mantle over the fireplace in the living room.
 Together…forever.

-We ate there and we slept there and we watched every single home movie The Parents had ever taken…over and over and over again.
+We ate there and we slept there and we watched every single home movie “The Parents” had ever taken…over and over and over again.

 We had only had them as ‘Real Parents’ for six short years…we were not quite ready to let them go…not just yet.